Septi19/Bugs/README.md

 **Icon English language doesn't work exactly**

 **Description**

-When I click on the English language to read/need information from romanian to english, it doesn't translate all the words.
+When I click on the English language to read/need information from Romanian to English, it doesn't translate all the words.

 **Steps to reproduce**

 1.www.primariatechirghiol.ro/
 2.Press English icon

 **Expected result**

-This site should translate all words from romanian to english.
+This site should translate all words from Romanian to English.

 **Actual result**

-This site don't have every words from romanian to english.
+This site don't have every words from Romanian to English.